Angela Lansbury: 1966–1983: Mame and theatrical stardom

-Ireland and Gypsy: 1970–1978

-In the early 1970s, Lansbury declined several cinematic roles, including the lead in The Killing of Sister George and the role of Nurse Ratched in One Flew Over the Cuckoo's Nest, because she was not satisfied with them.
-Instead, she accepted the role of the Countess von Ornstein, an ageing German aristocrat who falls in love with a younger man, in Something for Everyone (1970), for which she filmed on location in Hohenschwangau, Bavaria.
-That same year, she appeared as the middle-aged English witch Eglantine Price in the Disney film Bedknobs and Broomsticks; this was her first lead in a screen musical, and led to her publicizing the film on television programmes like the David Frost Show.
+In the early 1970s Lansbury declined several cinematic roles, including the lead in The Killing of Sister George and the role of Nurse Ratched in One Flew Over the Cuckoo's Nest because she was not satisfied with them.
+Instead she accepted the role of the Countess von Ornstein, an ageing German aristocrat who falls in love with a younger man, in Something for Everyone (1970), for which she filmed on location in Hohenschwangau, Bavaria.
+That same year, she appeared as the middle-aged English witch Eglantine Price in the Disney film Bedknobs and Broomsticks; this was her first lead in a screen musical and led to her publicizing the film on television programmes like the David Frost Show.
 She later noted that as a big commercial success, this film "secured an enormous audience for me".

-The year 1970 was a traumatic one for the Lansbury family, as Peter underwent a hip replacement, Anthony suffered a heroin overdose and entered a coma, and the family's Malibu home was destroyed in a brush fire.
-They then purchased Knockmourne Glebe, a farmhouse built in the 1820s which was located near Conna in rural County Cork, and, after Anthony quit using cocaine and heroin, took him there to recover from his drug addiction.
-He subsequently enrolled in the Webber-Douglas School, his mother's alma mater, and became a professional actor, before moving into television directing.
+The year 1970 was a traumatic one for the Lansbury family, as Peter underwent a hip replacement, Anthony suffered a heroin overdose and fell into a coma, and the family's Malibu home was destroyed in a brush fire.
+They then purchased Knockmourne Glebe, a farmhouse built in the 1820s which was located near Conna in rural County Cork, and after Anthony quit using cocaine and heroin, they took him there to recover from his drug addiction.
+He subsequently enrolled in the Webber-Douglas School, his mother's alma mater, and became a professional actor before moving into television directing.
 Lansbury and her husband did not return to California, instead dividing their time between Cork and New York City, where they lived in a flat opposite the Lincoln Center.

 [In Ireland, our gardener] had no idea who I was.
 Nobody there did.
 I was just Mrs. Shaw, which suited me down to the ground.
 I had absolute anonymity in those days, which was wonderful.